TylorS/typed/apps/website/content/guides/ui-native-dialog.md

 Without `onclose` or another reverse synchronization path, Escape can close the element while state still says open.
 Subsequent state emissions may reopen it.
 The example reads current native state for both events: a queued close from an earlier opening must not close a dialog that has already reopened.
 If you need vetoable cancellation, attach a real cancel handler that calls `preventDefault()` during dispatch; an asynchronous confirmation cannot retroactively cancel the browser event.

-The callback returns `Effect<void, E, R | Scope>`, retaining the input state's errors and services.
-Its fiber belongs to the ref's Scope.
-Scope closure stops observation; the primitive does not itself close the element or remove externally owned markup.
-DOM method exceptions are defects from `Effect.sync`, not a new typed domain-error case.
+The observer belongs to the ref's Scope.
+Closing that Scope stops observation; it does not close the element or remove externally owned markup.

 Test state-to-native opening, native-to-state closing, and teardown independently.
 In a DOM mock, missing `showModal` is a platform limitation; use a real browser to test modal focus.
 Modal opening waits for a detached host to connect; a newer closed state or Scope teardown cancels that wait.
 Avoid two observers competing over the same element.